-Lake Draper is a popular Oklahoma City recreational spot with its many fishing piers, marina, picnic areas and large, open water for skiing.
+Lake Draper is a popular Oklahoma City recreational spot with its many fishing piers, a marina, picnic areas, and large, open water for skiing.

 According to the city, Lake Stanley Draper covers about 2,900 acres and has an average depth of 34 feet.
 It is 98 feet at its deepest point, slightly bigger and deeper than Lake Hefner and much more so than Overholser.

 Boat ramps are located primarily on the west side of Lake Stanley Draper.
-Sailing, motor boats and jet ski's are all allowed.
-Daily boat permits are $6.25; annual permits are $33.
+Sailing, motorboats, and jet skis are all allowed.
 Call (405) 297-2211 to speak with a Parks and Recreation representative regarding permits.
-They can be purchased at Bass Pro Shops, Academy Sports & Outdoors and some select Wal-Mart locations.
-Get a full list of purchase locations.
+They can be purchased at Bass Pro Shops, Academy Sports & Outdoors, and some select Wal-Mart locations.

 The Lake Stanley Draper dam is a popular fishing area, as are the many covered piers all around the lake.
-Daily fishing permits are $3.50; annual permits are $18.50.
 Fishing permits can be purchased at the same locations as boating permits.
-See the link above.

-Skiing - If you enjoy skiing, Lake Draper's open water makes it one of the best spots in the metro for you.
+- Skiing - If you enjoy water skiing, Lake Draper's open water makes it one of the best spots in the metro for you.
 You will, of course, need a boating permit.

-Marina - The marina/concession area is the place to go for all permits, city and state as well as available boat storage and camping sites.
-Call (405) 799-0870 for more information.
+- Marina - The marina/concession area is the place to go for all permits (city and state) as well as available boat storage and camping sites.

-Camping - Over 50 campsites are available at the cost of $8 per day (No RV water or electric hookups).
+- Camping - Over 50 campsites are available.
+(No RV water or electric hookups).